civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

           from a not existing file and reports if the map size of the imported map does not match the map size of the loaded map.
 Fixed:    The turns until a city grows are now correctly displayed on the map
-          when you modify the farmer assignement.
+          when you modify the farmer assignment.
 Fixed:    The turns until a city grows are now correctly displayed on the map
           when you modify the empire slider settings.
 Fixed:    The key mapping screen now displays the correct key.
 Changed:  Increased the number of player in a PBEM or HotSeat game to 32.
-Changed:  Moved the experimental relgion stuff to its own AE scenario.
+Changed:  Moved the experimental religion stuff to its own AE scenario.
 Fixed:    The city sprawl code should now work.
 Added:    New database flags for modders:
 - ConstDB: